zbh888/LEOhandover/README.md

 3. So, after you waited for a few hours, you will see a folder namely `seed10`, which contains GHO and HO results.

 4. Suppose you have run with different seed and obtain folders `seed10`, `seed20`, `seed30`, `seed40`, `seed50`.

-5. You could use `copy_res_local.sh`  to process results.
-Here, I provided the result folder that can be downloaded https://drive.google.com/file/d/12G8Q1eSfHVpzL0Rb21YSic8ATTGOBTJd/view?usp=drive_link.
+5. You could use `copy_res_local.sh`  to process these results.
+Here, I provided the results that can be downloaded from https://drive.google.com/file/d/12G8Q1eSfHVpzL0Rb21YSic8ATTGOBTJd/view?usp=drive_link.

+6. The script will generate two folders `datamain` and `datagroup`.
+Go to each folder and run the notebook.
+It will give you the pickle files (the same as what already there).

 7. If you want to aggregate the result from different seeds, you can use these pickle files.
-Format them like in the example folder `datagroup` and `datamain`.

-8. Now you can use `data_aggregate_seeds` notebook to generate the results.
+Now you can use `data_aggregate_seeds` notebook to generate the results.